Please link this guide if you use it as a reference for your own content

 Full Weapon Calc Sheet and assumptions can be found here.

-Not all weapons are listed, only those which are commonly questioned and/or used for each specific archetype are present.
+Not all weapons are listed, only those which are commonly questioned, easily obtainable, and/or used for each specific archetype are present.
 Should a weapon be absent, it is likely to be lackluster on Lisa or entirely irrelevant.

 Calculation Sheet can be found here.